PolymerLabs/part-theme/README.md

 corresponding to part properties provided as css custom properties from the element ancestor.

-NOTE: Any time dom is added to the element containin new part attributes, `_applyPartTheme` must be called.
-This is done automatically when the element is connected.
+NOTE: Any time dom is modified in the element containing part attributes, `_applyPartTheme` must be called.
+This is done automatically only when the element is connected.

 ### Future optimization
 1. Support for ::theme requires traversing the entire ancestor tree.
 Dropping support for ::theme would remove this requirement and then ancestor traversal would only be required for forwarding (foo => forwarded-foo).